 - In case the fluctuations of financial system are beyond the level allowed and the system is not able to perform its key functions, a recovering policy will be implemented.
 Recovering measures commonly include an extended variety of anticrisis measures.
 Extraordinary anticrisis measures taken by the Central Bank are: extended opportunities for banks to borrow from the central bank, policy of quantitative easing, emergency liquidity assistance under its function of lender of last resort, etc.

-In 2011 the Central Bank established a consultative body that is the Financial Stability Committee.
+Financial Stability and Special Resolution Committee is a consultative body adjunct to the Chairman of the Central Bank.
 The main task of the Committee is assessment of financial stability.
-The Committee identifies probable risks that threaten the financial stability and the main channels of its influence, debates the main measures addressed to the providing of financial stability, suggests the scope of further policy directions and other necessary actions.
+The Committee identifies probable risks that threaten the financial stability and the main transmission channels, debates the main measures addressed to the ensuring of financial stability, suggests the scope of further policy directions and other necessary actions.

 The Committee is available with the structure as mentioned below:

 -Head of Financial system stability and development department